 - Phone: 734-794-6255

-A well-loved gem, this 96-year open-air market – located in the bustling heart of the historic Kerrytown district – offers a diverse mix of more than 100 farmers, artisans and prepared food vendors.
-Check its hashtag #whatsfresh and visit Instagram to get a glimpse ahead of time.
+A well-loved gem, this 100-year open-air market – located in the bustling heart of the historic Kerrytown district – offers a diverse mix of more than 100 farmers, artisans and prepared food vendors.
+Face coverings and social distancing required in 2020.

 - Address: Public Parking Lot No. 6 across from Booth Park, north of Harmon Street

 - 2020 Schedule: 9 a.m.-noon.
 Sundays May 3-Oct.
 25, 2020

 This weekend market features more than 50 vendors selling anything from local and organic flowers and produce to fresh prepared foods and handcrafted items.
 Expect a drive-thru shopping experience this year.